yadabasac/project/1. Predicting Flight Delays/README.md

 ## 2.2 Data Dictionary

-The target variable is Arrival Delay, which is set to 1 if a flight is 15 minutes or more or 0 otherwise.
+The target variable is Arrival Delay, which is set to 1 if a flight is delayed 15 minutes or more or 0 otherwise.
 List of attributes used in this study is as follows:

 | Attribute  | Description |